syedsaadahmed/DevOps-Infrastructure-As-A-Code/README.md

 once the docker-compose file is up, it completely setup the whole infrastructure.

 ```
+docker-compose --build
+docker-compose up -d postgresql
-docker-compose up -d --build
+docker-compose up -d
 ```

-## USER JOURNEY
+## STEPS TO BE TAKEN

-1) First of all ansible playbook is to be executed to setup a VM on base server.
+1) First of all ansible playbook is to be executed on the node to setup docker, docker-compose and other dependencies on node machine which is supposed to be a centos 7 machine.

-2) Secondly docker-compose will be executed using the playbook inside the KVM machine that is being setup.
+2) Secondly steps mentioned in docker infrastructure part will be executed using the commands to make the infra up and working.
+It will build front-end, back-end, postgresql db and reverse proxy docker images and then bring up the containers.